CLASSES

 We accept Master Card, Visa, Discover, and American Express, as well as checks and cash.
 Phone registration accepted with credit card.
 Tuition for classes will be charged 4 days prior to a session.
 No refunds after that time.
 Tuitions will be refunded if class is cancelled.

-If the weather is bad, check our Facebook page for information on either the shop closing for the day or opening late.
+If the weather is bad, give us a call or check our Facebook page for information on either the shop closing for the day or opening late.